 School districts typically deny all claims, whether by answering with a denial or allowing the 45 day period to lapse.
 Talk to your lawyer about the timeline for filing a claim and what you can expect.

 The school district will likely deny any claim against it.
 So never be surprised if that is the case.
-At this point, the parent and student can proceed with the filing of a lawsuit.
+At this point, you can proceed with the filing of a lawsuit.

 In California, you can receive what is called compensatory damages which compensate you for your injuries.
 Compensatory damages for an injury or accident fall into two basic categories.

-Economic damages are those which can be easily identified by a monetary value, and are intended to cover a plaintiff’s “out-of-pocket” expenses such as:
+Economic damages are those which can be easily identified by a monetary value, and are intended to cover your “out-of-pocket” expenses such as:

 - Medical bills,